 When Patients Fall Through “Cracks” in the Care System

-In many states experiencing an opioid addiction crisis, acute care is often disconnected from rehabilitation.
-That is, a person may go through medical detox, and then have to wait a period of weeks or months before he or she can get into a rehabilitation program.
-A lot can happen in those weeks or months, and any number of addiction issues can land the person right back in the hospital, in jail, or worse.
+A person may go through medical detox during inpatient hospitalization and then wait weeks or months before getting into a rehabilitation program.
+They may never get referred to a program at all.
+A lot can happen in those weeks or months, and any number of addiction issues can land the person right back in the hospital, in jail or worse.

 Benefits of Providing a Continuum of Care

-The work of many people is involved in helping someone with an addiction return to health and productivity.
-The hardest work of all must be done by addicts themselves, and without proper support throughout the journey, the possibility of relapse looms large.
+Many people are involved in helping patients return to health and productivity after they decide to treat their addiction.
+The people in recovery themselves do the hardest work of all.
+Without proper support throughout their journey, the possibility of relapse looms large.
 If you want to learn more about drug and alcohol rehab that is tailored to the whole person, we encourage you to contact us at any time.